CVanchieri/Portfolio/Post_YelpNLPQuerySimilarReviews.md

 ![yelp](/assets/images/QuerySimilarYelpReviews/yelp2.png) <br>
 (Cleaned text.)

-#### Step 3: Create a list of tokens from the reviews text and add to the dataframe.
+#### Step 3: Create a list of tokens from the reviews and add to the dataframe.
 ##### Spacy | Tokenizer | Stop Words | Lemmatize
 ```
 df = yelp.copy()